Corionis/ELS/artifacts/document/how-to-readme.md

-# VolMonger: How To Read Me
+# VolMunger: How To Read Me

-VolMonger uses a publish/subscribe conceptual model.
-VolMonger compares one or more Plex libraries from a media publisher with those on a media subscriber.
-VolMonger can then synchronize the subscriber with the publisher.
+VolMunger uses a publish/subscribe conceptual model.
+VolMunger compares one or more Plex libraries from a media publisher with those on a media subscriber.
+VolMunger can then synchronize the subscriber with the publisher.

-VolMonger has many options and ways of combining those options to perform a wide variety of operations.
+VolMunger has many options and ways of combining those options to perform a wide variety of operations.

 ## Basic Command